EllenSt264/my-Next-Game/README.md

             - Strategy
             - Multiplayer

+    - If the user is logged, then the 'Your List' navlink will be visible too.

-    - A search bar is included to right, which allows users to search for specific game titles
+    - A search bar is included to right, which allows users to search for specific game titles.

-    - A collapsible hamburger icon will trigger on smaller devices
+    - A collapsible hamburger icon will trigger on smaller devices.

 - Sort Filter

-    - This allows users to sort the display order of games
+    - This allows users to sort the display order of games.

-    - Two select inputs are present ('Sort By' and 'Order') and a 'Filter Results' button which will sort the games depending on the options chosen once clicked
+    - Two select inputs are present ('Sort By' and 'Order') and a 'Filter Results' button which will sort the games depending on the options chosen once clicked.

     - 'Sort By' contains the following options:
         - Default